 - Castor oil: Due to its loosening effects (it’s often used as a laxative), castor oil is often used as a way to induce contractions.
 Just beware that this method tastes pretty gross and isn’t considered the safest option.
 You’ll definitely want to talk to your doctor before you try it.

-Ultimately, whether you induce your own labour at home, are induced at the doctor, or simply let nature takes its course, we hope this article has been able to help you understand what you can expect when your due date comes - whenever that may be.
+Ultimately, whether you induce your own labour at home, are induced at the doctor, or simply let nature takes its course, the decision should be made after careful consideration of your unique circumstances.
+Read more about places to deliver your baby.

 If you have more questions around childbirth, pregnancy, or postpartum care, visit our free consultancy service - Ask Lola&Lykke Experts.
 Your safe and non-judgemental support platform.